jeflem/ananke/doc/src/container-admins.md

 ### JupyterLab real-time collaboration

 The [`jupyterlab-collaboration`](https://github.com/jupyterlab/jupyter-collaboration) extension provides real-time collaboration for working with notebooks.
-Several users share one JupyterLab session and instantly see other user's edits and cell execution results.
+Several users share one JupyterLab session and instantly see other users' edits and cell execution results.

 #### Install

 Install the collaboration extension by running `/opt/install/rtc.sh` in the container's root shell.

-Rename the template `08_rtc.py.template` in `runtime/jupyterhub_config.d/` (in your container's working directory on the host machine) to `80_rtc.py` and define your public and private collaboration rooms in that file.
+Rename the template `80_rtc.py.template` in `runtime/jupyterhub_config.d/` (in your container's working directory on the host machine) to `80_rtc.py` and define your public and private collaboration rooms in that file.

 Then restart the hub with `systemctl restart jupyterhub`.